ihanp/ml-vs-chainladder/README.md

 The project generates synthetic claims data, trains a multi-layer perceptron (MLP) model on partial development data, and compares its predictions to Chain Ladder estimates.

-> **Note**: This is a work in progress and has not undergone a thorough theoretical audit.
+> **Note**: This is only intended as a proof of concept and has not undergone a thorough theoretical audit.

 ## 📁 Structure